Bort-Millipede/PS2Linux_BrainDump/Software Installation/Toolchain/README.md

 In general, the gcc-2.95.2 cross-compiler is preferred for building packages for PS2 Linux.
 However, some software may only build with gcc-3.x.
 As such, a tutorial was also publiced on the playstation2-linux.com community for [building gcc-3.0.3 as a cross-compiler for PS2 Linux](https://web.archive.org/web/20080223232414/http://ps2stuff.playstation2-linux.com:80/gcc_build.html).

-The author has successfully built and installed the gcc-3.0.3 cross-compiler on the same system as the gcc-2.95.2 cross-compiler, but within a different directory tree as as ```mipsEEel-linux-gcc3-*``` commands.
+The author of this repository has successfully built and installed the gcc-3.0.3 cross-compiler on the same system as the gcc-2.95.2 cross-compiler, but within a different directory tree as as ```mipsEEel-linux-gcc3-*``` commands.

 ![](gcc2_compile_failed.png?raw=true)
 *Cross-compilation of C program with gcc-2.95.2 failed*